Ireland’s best personal loans

 If you feel you may struggle to repay your personal loan due to a change in financial circumstances, then contact your lender immediately.
 They may be able to arrange a repayment break for up to three months, but check it doesn’t affect your credit score.

-Your payments will still accrue and you will need to repay the deferred payments including interest when the repayment break is over.
+Your payments will still accrue, and you will need to repay the deferred payments, including interest, when the repayment break is over.
 This means that you may pay a higher amount per month than before the deferment period.

 Warning: The cost of your monthly repayments may increase.
 Warning: you may have to pay charges if you pay off a fixed rate loan early.
 Warning: If you do not keep up your repayments you may lose your home.
 Warning: If you do not meet the repayments on your loan, your account will go into arrears.
 This may affect your credit rating, which may limit your ability to access credit in the future.
-Information provided and Interest rates quoted valid at 25/04/2024
+Information provided and Interest rates quoted valid at 21/11/2024